DigitalMediageek/aot-database-issue/README.md

 Uses Spring Boot 3.2.0 and GraalVM 21.
 Uses PostgreSQL DB on localhost.

+Spring Boot 3.2.0 was choosen on purpose, because
+* 3.2.1 has an issue with OAuth: https://github.com/spring-projects/spring-security/issues/14362
+* 3.2.2 has an issue with `Unpaged`: https://github.com/spring-projects/spring-data-commons/issues/3025

 ### 1.2 Usage
 Run either with JVM by executing `mvn spring-boot:run` or as native image by compiling it with `mvn -Pnative native:compile` and executing generated plattform binary.